 - Place the baby to sleep on his/her back with the face and head clear of blankets and other soft items.

-- Encourage nighttime sleep.
+- Encourage nighttime rest as much as possible.

 Sleep and Infants (4-11 months)